Shani M. King

 Professor King has been active in local, regional and national child welfare and juvenile reform, serving on the board of the Youth Law Center and the Florida Chapter of the National Association for the Advancement of Children, and on the advisory board of Florida Children’s First.
 Professor King teaches and writes in the area of children’s rights and family law, with a particular interest the role of child’s counsel in various contexts, and more generally in the rights of children and families, especially those from traditionally underserved populations and the public responsibility to protect those rights.
 His publications have appeared in the Ohio State Law Journal, the Harvard Journal on Legislation, the Harvard Human Rights Journal, the Columbia Human Rights Law Review, the Michigan Journal of International Law, the Cornell Journal of Law and Public Policy, and the Clearinghouse Review Journal of Poverty Law and Policy, among others.

-Professor King is currently writing about the right to and the role of child’s counsel in immigration proceedings.
+Professor King is currently writing about unaccompanied minors and race and educational opportunity for children.
 He is also working on a book that explores how family law’s failure to account for the legal, social and economic realities of families undermines the ability of families to maintain autonomy over important family decisions.
 The book explores the extent to which legal protections for families vary with race, physical and mental ability and mental health, socioeconomic status, immigration status, gender, and sexual orientation.

 Child, Parent & State (3 credits) – LAW 6714